On LASSO for Predictive Regression: Introduction

 \citet{ng2013variable} surveys the variable selection methods in predictive regressions.
-In comparison with the extensive literature in cross-sectional environment, theoretical properties of shrinkage methods are less explored in time series models in spite of great empirical interest in macro and financial applications \citep{chinco2017sparse,giannone2017economic,gu2018empirical}. \citet{medeiros2016L1} study Alasso in high-dimensional stationary time series. \citet{kock2015oracle} discuss LASSO in a vector autoregression (VAR) system.
-In time series forecasting, \citet{inoue2008useful} apply various model selection and model averaging methods to forecast U.S. consumer price inflation. \citet{hirano2017forecasting} develop a local asymptotic framework with independently and identically distributed (iid) orthonormalized predictors to study the risk properties of several machine learning estimators.
-Papers on LASSO with nonstationary data are even fewer. \citet{caner2013alternative} discuss the bridge estimator, a generalization of LASSO, for the augmented Dicky-Fuller test in autoregression, and under the same setup \citet{kock2016consistent} studies Alasso.
+Unlike the extensive literature on cross-sectional environments, the theoretical properties of shrinkage methods have received relatively little attention in time series models despite great empirical interest in macro and financial applications \citep{giannone2017economic,gu2018empirical,chinco2019sparse,rapach2019industry,freyberger2020dissecting}. \citet{medeiros2016L1} study Alasso in high-dimensional stationary time series, and \citet{kock2015oracle} discuss LASSO in a vector autoregression (VAR) system.
+In time series forecasting, \citet{inoue2008useful} apply various model selection and model averaging methods to forecast U.S. consumer price inflation. \citet{sun2020time} study model averaging methods under structural changes, and \citet{hirano2017forecasting} develop a local asymptotic framework with independently and identically distributed (iid) orthonormalized predictors to study the risk properties of several machine learning estimators.
+There are even fewer papers on LASSO with nonstationary data. \citet{caner2013alternative} discuss the bridge estimator, a generalization of LASSO, for the augmented Dickey-Fuller test in autoregressions, and \citet{kock2016consistent} studies Alasso under the same setup.
+Earlier works on variable selection in the I(1) case utilize the different stochastic limit of penalty functions with stochastically trending regressors, such as \citet{phillips1994posterior} and \citet{ng2001lag}.
+For example, the stochastic limit of penalty factors is different with integrated regressors compared with the stationary case \citep[pp. 1529-1530]{ng2001lag}.